 VTrans owns 305 miles of active rail line that is leased to private operators.
 The rail operator is responsible for maintaining the track and bed.
 VTrans, however, is responsible for the bridges and sometimes contributes towards track upgrades.
-To remain viable, most of the lines require substantial work to support higher weight limits, double-stack containers, and higher speed passenger service.
+To remain viable and provide increased support for Vermont's economy, most of the lines require substantial work to support higher weight limits, double-stack containers, and higher speed passenger service.
 As with other assets, the needs are greater than the available funds.
 This necessitates hard choices among competing projects.

+The agency collaborates with the Rail Advisory Council to identify broad priorities.
 Prior to initiating new projects, it is necessary to assure that the current system is preserved.
 Preservation represents a significant challenge due to the age of the infrastructure.
 Preservation of the current system is the agency's number one priority.
 The second priority is to improve the infrastructure to a modern standard that supports the movement of people and goods.
 A flow chart in the State Rail and Policy Plan depicts the process for that decision-making.
 Once identified, new projects are subjected to the following ranking system for prioritization.